 Despite all these great reasons to “Go Directly to OAH!
 Do not pass DHHS!,” inevitably, health care providers will normally not be able to skip DHHS.
 My advice?
 Appeal, Appeal, Appeal.
 And once you get the Decision from DHHS?
 Appeal, Appeal, Appeal.
 The decisions only get better once you receive that first DHHS decision.

-Posted on February 12, 2013, in Medicaid and tagged Administrative Law Judge, DHHS, DHHS Hearing Officer, Health care provider, Medicaid, OAH, Organization of American Historians, United States Department of Health and Human Services.
+Posted on February 12, 2013, in Medicaid and tagged Administrative Law Judge, DHHS Hearing Officer, Health care provider, Medicaid, NC DHHS, OAH, Organization of American Historians, United States Department of Health and Human Services.
 Bookmark the permalink.
 Leave a comment.